bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 pattern).
 So the timeout will not occur until 4us after the transmission ends.
 This timer will trigger an interrupt so that software can handle the acknowledge.

+### Interrupts

+The following interrupts may be used to trigger software routines from a FlexIO receiver event.

+#### Shifter1 Interrupt: Receiver full

+This interrupt will occur after a full word is received, when FlexIO loads the word from Shifter1 into the shifter holding register.
+Software must retrieve this word from the holding register before the next word is received, to avoid an overrun.

+#### Shifter3 Interrupt: Sync Pattern Found

+This interrupt will occur when the currently selected sync pattern is detected.
+This may be used to change the sync pattern between received words.